About this book

 The mouse’s mother has always warned the young friends not to stray too far from home.
 There is a cat, she says, and it is dangerous to go far away.

 But danger doesn’t stop this curious pair, and soon they find themselves face-to-face with their big blue-eyed enemy.
 In a feat of bravery, Gustave allows his friend the chance to escape — but is gobbled up by the cat in the process.
 Heartbroken, the little mouse must return home — without his friend — and tell his mother what has happened.

 A sweet surprise ending turns this melancholy tale of friendship into a strangely funny book.

 Rémy Simard has illustrated and written many book for children, including Monsieur Noir et Blanc and Le père Noël a une crevaison, both finalists for the Governor General’s Award for Illustration.

 Pierre Pratt is an award-winning illustrator of more than fifty books for children.
-He has been a finalist for the Hans Christian Andersen Award, and he has won the Elizabeth-Mrazik Cleaver Award, the Mr. Christie’s Book Award, and the Governor General’s Literary Award for Illustration three times.
+He has been a finalist for the Hans Christian Andersen Award and is a three-time winner of the Governor General’s Literary Award for Illustration.

 Shelley Tanaka is an award-winning author, editor and translator.
 She lives in Kingston, Ontario.